Credential Lifecycle

 }

-Step 3 (Credential Revocation): The Issuer revokes the Credential provided in the Credential PoP JWT.
-After the revocation, the Issuer MAY also send a notification to the User (e.g. using a User's email address, telephone number, or any other verified and secure communication channel), with all needed information related to the Credential revocation status update.
+Step 3 (Credential Revocation): The Credential Issuer revokes the Credential provided in the Revocation Request object.
+After the revocation, the Credential Issuer MAY also send a notification to the User (e.g. using a User's email address, telephone number, or any other verified and secure communication channel), with all needed information related to the Credential revocation status update.
 This communication is out of scope of the current technical implementation profile.

 .. code-block:: http